SWIFTSIM/HBT-HERONS/docs/outputs/merger_trees.md

-# Merger trees
+# Time evolution

-The history-based approach of HBT-HERONS means that self-consistent merger trees are constructed simultaneously when finding subhaloes.
-No additional algorithm is therefore required to link subhaloes across time, as the catalogues already contain all the information required to traverse the merger trees.
+The history-based approach of HBT-HERONS means that the evolution of subhaloes is tracked simultaneously with their identication in each simulation output.
+No additional algorithm is therefore required to link subhaloes forward in time, so the information required to build merger trees is already contained within the catalogues.

-The merger tree of a single subhalo is traditionally visualised as being made up of distinct branches.
-There are two types of branches:

-* [Main progenitor branch](#main-progenitor), which is the subhalo structure
-* [Secondary progenitor branches](#secondary-progenitors), which are subhaloes that grew independently from the main progenitor but subsequently merged with it.
+Since HBT-HERONS analyses a simulation from early to late times, the information used to follow the evolution of subhaloes is primarely represented through the notion of descendant subhaloes.
+There are two types of fate a given subhalo can have at the following output, and the dataset used to find the descendant of a subhalo varies depending on which of the two it experienced:

+* **It remains self-bound**.
+The subhalo with the same `TrackId`, which is unique and time-persistent for each subhalo, is its descendant.
+* **It merges with another subhalo**.
+Depending on the way in which this happened, i.e. through disruption or because their cores overlapped in phase-space, the `DescendantTrackId` or `SinkTrackId` values identify which subhalo it merged with.

-We explain below how to use the information saved by HBT-HERONS to follow the evolution of main progenitors, as
+We provide examples on how to use these datasets to follow the [complete evolution of a subhalo of interest](#evolution-of-a-single-subhalo), and to [identify subhaloes that merged with it](#secondary-progenitors).
-well as to identify their secondary progenitors.
-Example code is also provided for this purpose.

-## Main progenitor
+## Evolution of a single subhalo

 The `TrackId` of a subhalo is a unique identifier that persists in time throughout the simulation.
-This means that following the main progenitor branch of a given subhalo simply relies on obtaining the properties of the entry with the same `TrackId` that we are interested in tracking.
+Thus, following the evolution of a subhalo from the first output when it is found in the simulation (`SnapshotIndexOfBirth`) until the last output when it is resolved as self-bound (`SnapshotIndexOfDeath`) only requires knowing its `TrackId`.
+In fact, the subhalo can still be tracked as an orphan subhalo after its "death", but only a subset of properties are computed in that case.

 <h4>Code example</h4>

-In this snipet we show how to follow the mass time evolution for a subhalo that has piked our interest.
+Here we show how to follow the mass evolution of the most massive subhalo identified in the last output of a simulation.
-Its `TrackId` equals `23`, which we will use to find the relevant information across different outputs.
+We assume the simulation has 64 outputs throughout this example.

 === "After running `toolbox/SortCatalogues.py`"

     ```python
     import h5py

-    # Identifier for the subhalo whose evolution we want to follow.
+    # Path to where the sorted catalogues are located.
+    catalogue_path = "<SORTED_CATALOGUE_BASE_PATH>/SortedOutput_{output_number:03d}.hdf5"

+    # Maximum output number for this example (64 outputs but SnapshotIndex uses 0-indexing)
-    TrackId_to_follow = 23
+    max_output_number = 63

-    # We get the times at which the subhalo was identified and disrupted/merged.
+    # Get the TrackId of the most massive subhalo, when it was first identified and when it disrupted/merged.
-    with h5py.File(<PATH_TO_CATALOGUE>) as catalogue:
+    with h5py.File(catalogue_path.format(output_number = max_output_number)) as catalogue:
+        TrackId_to_follow = catalogue['Subhalos']['Mbound'].argmax()
         output_start = catalogue['Subhalos']['SnapshotIndexOfBirth'][TrackId_to_follow]
         output_end   = catalogue['Subhalos']['SnapshotIndexOfDeath'][TrackId_to_follow]

-    # If output_end is equal to -1, that means it is still resolved by the output
+    # If output_end is equal to -1, that means it is still resolved at the time when the output was saved.
-    # we just opened.
-    output_end = output_end if output_end != -1 else <MAX_SNAPSHOT>
+    output_end = output_end if output_end != -1 else max_output_number

-    # Create an array to hold values we are interested in tracking (Mass vs Time)
+    # Create an array to hold values we are interested in tracking (number of bound particles)
-    mass_evolution     = - np.ones(output_end - output_start)
+    mass_evolution = - np.ones(output_end - output_start + 1)
-    redshift_evolution = - np.ones(output_end - output_start)

-    # Iterate over catalogues to obtain Mbound value of the entry with the TrackId we want to follow
+    # Iterate over catalogues to obtain Nbound value of the entry with the TrackId we want to follow.
     for i, output_number in enumerate(range(output_start, output_end + 1)):
-        with h5py.File(f"<PATH_TO_CATALOGUE>/SortedOutput_{output_number:03d}") as catalogue:
+        with h5py.File(catalogue_path.format(output_number = output_number)) as catalogue:
-          mass_evolution    [i] = catalogue['Subhalo/Mbound'][TrackId_to_follow]
-          redshift_evolution[i] = catalogue['Subhalo/Mbound'][TrackId_to_follow]
+          mass_evolution[i] = catalogue['Subhalo/Nbound'][TrackId_to_follow]
     ```

 === "Without running `toolbox/SortCatalogues.py`"